-Legal Drama, a Break Up and Heart-Wrenching Tragedy: How Gabrielle Union and Dwyane Wade Emerged Stronger Than Ever
+How Gabrielle Union and Dwyane Wade Become One of Hollywood's Biggest Success Stories

 Bobby Metelus/Getty Images

 Still, she stops short of revealing all their secrets.
 In the initial years after their wedding, she politely deflected questions about when they would procreate.
-But by last fall she was so tired of people prying into what may or may not be happening in her uterus, she gave the sort of brutally honest response that's designed to halt all inquiries.
+But by 2017 she was so tired of people prying into what may or may not be happening in her uterus, she gave the sort of brutally honest response that's designed to halt all inquiries.
 Revealing her series of miscarriages, she wrote in her new book, "For three years, my body has been a prisoner of trying to get pregnant—I've either been about to go into an IVF cycle, in the middle of an IVF cycle, or coming out of an IVF cycle."

 Then she made it perfectly clear that's all she would be saying on the subject.
 Should she be spotted holding a newborn, by all means, she'll address it.
 Until then, she told E!
 News, "If we are or if we aren't, that's, like, totally our thing."

+"First of all, you want to talk about strength and courage?" the former professional athlete, adept at putting his body on the line across decades on the hardwood, told fellow NBA alum Barnes and Jackson.
+"My 12-year-old has way more than I have.
+You can learn something from your kids.
+In our household, that's all we talk about; we talk about making sure our kids are seen by each of us.
+Me and my wife, we talk about making sure our kids understand the power in their voice.
+We want them to be whoever they feel they can be in this world.
+That's our goal: Understand you can be whoever, you can be whatever."

-Until that does or doesn't happen, she has plenty to celebrate—including her enviable marriage.
-"As goals manifest, I've been able to look at my boards and say, ‘Damn, I put in a lot of work and deserve it,'" she explained to Redbook earlier this year.
+Mom and Dad are proof positive that your wildest of dreams can come true.
+"As goals manifest, I've been able to look at my boards and say, 'Damn, I put in a lot of work and deserve it,'" Union explained to Redbook of keeping tabs on her annual vision boards.
 "That's helped me to stop feeling suspicious of joy.
 To not sabotage something before I've had a chance to do it because I assume I'll be rejected."

-So far, she added, "the only things that have not come to pass," that landed a spot on her vision boards are a cosmetics line, a trip to Machu Picchu and a baby.
-"I've had the positive stick, but also a number of miscarriages, so maybe I just have to go more specific and show a woman with a human being traveling through her orifices," she said.
-"I'll put those things back on this year's board and see what happens."
+Because, frankly, there's a whole lot of joy in the star's life, starting with a husband who's still doling out surprises a decade into their romance.
+In fact their married life is so "freakishly awesome," Union told E!
+News, "It's almost kind of embarrassing to talk about.
+We really enjoy each other."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.